EvanDHiggins/dotfiles/README.md

 This is where I keep all my config files.
-Most programs just need to be install and then have their dotfiles symlinked.
+Most programs just need to be installed and then have their dotfiles symlinked.

 Vim is the special case.